Woodi-dev/Among-Us-Sheriff-Mod/README.md

 The source code and the modding technique i use allows complex modifications to the game.
 One may to use my code to create cheats.
 I do not want to support this and therefore this project is not open source.</p>
 <p><b>Can you get banned for playing on public Servers?</b></br>
-At the current state of the game there is no ban system for the game.
-The mod is designed in a way that it does not send prohibited server requests.
+At the current state of the game there is no perma ban system for the game.
+The mod is designed in a way, that it does not send prohibited server requests.
-You are also able to join your own custom server. <a href="https://github.com/Impostor/Impostor">(Impostor)</a></p>
+You are also able to join your own custom server to be sure. <a href="https://github.com/Impostor/Impostor">(Impostor)</a></p>
-<p><b>How can i join a custom server</b></br>
+<p><b>How can i join a custom server?</b></br>
 Go to your game directory and open BepInEx/config/org.bepinex.plugins.SheriffMod.txt.
 There you can set the hostname or IP of the server.
 Then set the server region to CUSTOM.</p>
+<p><b>Do my friends need to install the mod to play it together?</b></br>
+Yes.
+Every player in the game lobby has to install it.</p>